 - Lynch, B. K. (1996).
 Language program evaluation: Theory and practice.
-New York: Cambridge University Press.
+New York, NY: Cambridge University Press.

 Through examples from language education contexts, this book provides an introduction to qualitative and quantitative approaches to language program evaluation for researchers, teachers, and those in administration.
 It advocates for a focus on the formative aspects of program evaluation in lieu of quantitative measures of summative achievements and learning gains.

 - Lynch, B. K. (2003).
 Language assessment and programme evaluation.
-Edinburgh: Edinburgh University Press.
+Edinburgh, UK: Edinburgh University Press.